-- Place on a firm, level and straight surface. - Protect against direct sunlight. - Do not expose to air drafts such as air conditioning systems. - Do not set up the to other machines that cause floor vibrations. - Keep from high frequency sources. - Ensure adequate ventilation (see chapter "4.2.3 Space requirements"on page 13). - Avoid temperature fluctuations (see chapter "4.2.2 Ambient temperature"on page 12).
+- Place on a firm, level and straight surface. - Protect against direct sunlight. - Do not expose to air drafts such as air conditioning systems. - Do not set up the to other machines that cause floor vibrations. - Keep from high frequency sources. - Ensure adequate ventilation (see "4.2.3 Space requirements", p.
+16). - Avoid temperature fluctuations (see "4.2.2 Ambient temperature", p.
+15).